Dosing and Administration

 Managing eye disorders1

 Perform monthly ophthalmological examinations during the first 4 months of treatment and every 3 months afterwards, and urgently at any time for visual symptoms.
 Ophthalmological examination should include assessment of visual acuity, slit lamp examination, fundoscopy, and optical coherence tomography.
+Visit the American Optometric Association website to refer your patient to an eye specialist.

-Dose modifications for CSR/RPED1
+Dose modifications for CSR1

 Please see Safety and full BALVERSA® Prescribing Information for additional recommendations on managing potential eye disorders.